Meet Sunday Red: Tiger Woods’ new apparel brand in collaboration with TaylorMade

 The logo is an interpretation of a tiger, fitting with Eldrick Woods' nickname.
 The logo has 15 "stripes" as part of it, and that's no doubt an homage to how many professional major championships Woods has won, with the last coming at the 2019 Masters.

-It's unclear, though, if the Sunday Red apparel brand will have shoes as part of the initial offering or down the line.
+The Sunday Red apparel brand will have shoes down the line, closer to the summer or fall.
 When Woods returned to competitive golf after his 2021 single-car wreck outside of Los Angeles after that year's The Genesis Invitational, he came back wearing FootJoy golf shoes.
 Nike Golf was unable to come up with a shoe that provided the right support and stability for Woods' damaged legs, and he ultimately never wore Nike Golf shoes again.
-Woods may have new shoes with the Sunday Red brand or continue wearing FootJoys.
-With TaylorMade not involved in the golf footwear space at the moment, either outcome is possible.
+Woods may have new shoes with the Sunday Red brand, but until then, he will continue wearing FootJoys.

 No matter what Woods is wearing on his feet, he will otherwise be wearing his own label for the first time in his career.